pollfish/docs/ios.md

 2. Add the AppTrackingTransparency permission request to your iOS apps and ask your users to grant access to the IDFA

-3. Initialize Pollfish only after the AppTrackingTransparency permission is granted
+3. Initialize Pollfish ONLY after the AppTrackingTransparency permission is granted

 All of these steps are required for your apps to continue monetizing with Pollfish surveys on iOS 14.